shreeharsha-bs/Random-Warp-Tracker/README.md

 # Random-Warp-Tracker
 This code tracks your path through a random warp mod  for you to backtrace and find the shortest path between two nodes.
 This is breadth first search since most nodes are never that deep.
-However, the algorithm can be easily modified if you are facing some sort of a perverse map spawn or bad random seed
+However, the algorithm can be easily modified if you are facing some sort of a perverse map spawn or bad random seed and you want to go depth first say.

 Potential future updates:
 1) Adding two or more graphs together from different seeds or mods